pepstock-org/Charba-Wiki/docs/ChartMeter.md

 ## Callback

-In order to customize the value to show into the chart, you can implement a [ValueCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/ValueCallback.html).
+In order to customize the value to show in the chart, you can implement a [ValueCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/ValueCallback.html).

 ```java
 MeterChart chart = new MeterChart();